kaarnam/kaarnam.github.io/content/posts/crash-map.md

 - spatial analysis
 - interactive graphic
 image: "/images/crash-map.png"
+image2: "/images/crash-chart.png"
 gif: "/GIF/crash_map_gif.gif"
 ---

-An interactive map showing every motor vehicle crash that took place on Long Island roads between 2022 and 2025, color-coded to indicate fatalities and serious injuries.
-The map was built as part of Newsday's year-long Dangerous Roads series and data was obtained by Newsday from the New York State Dept. of Transportation.
-This map was the top story of the year in terms of user metrics and reader interactions.
+Built an interactive map identifying the most dangerous roads on Long Island, color-coded to indicate fatalities and serious injuries.
+The map was built as part of Newsday&rsquo;s year-long Dangerous Roads series.
+This map was the among the top stories of the year in user metrics.